Kurt Fearnley: Athletic career

 At the 2012 London Paralympics, he was aiming to be the first person to win three consecutive marathon T54 gold medals.
 However, he instead won a bronze medal in the Men's Marathon T54 and a silver medal in the Men's 5000 m T54.

 Fearnley won a bronze medal in the 1500 m T54 at the 2014 Glasgow Commonwealth Games; he had been fighting a virus in the days before the event.
 In November 2014, he won his fifth New York Marathon men's wheelchair event.
 After the competition, he stated "That was one of the toughest races of my life" due to the high winds that nearly forced the cancellation of the wheelchair event.

 At the 2015 IPC Athletics World Championships in Doha, he finished fourth in the Men's 5000 m T54 and did not progress to the final of the Men's 1500 m T54.
 He left Doha immediately to compete in the New York Marathon where he finished fifth after crashing at the 12-mile mark.
 On Australia Day 2016, he won the Oz Day 10K Wheelchair Road Race for the tenth time joining Louise Sauvage as a ten-time winner of this prestigious wheelchair road race.

 Throughout 2015, Fearnley co-established and co-hosted the groundbreaking live online “All Sports Show” in his home town of Newcastle and polished his skills front of the camera with fellow co-hosts sports administrator Ivan Spyrdz, distinguished journalist Brett Keeble and local sports star and former NRL player Darren Forward.

 At his last Paralympics in Rio de Janeiro in 2016, Fearnley won the silver medal in the Men's Marathon T54 and the bronze medal in the Men's 5000 m T53/54.

 Fearnley indicated he will race in the wheelchair marathon at the 2018 Gold Coast Commonwealth Games and continue to race marathons on the international circuit.
 At the end of the marathon, Fearnley said: "One of my biggest strengths is that I deal with discomfort better than most."

 At the 2017 World Para Athletics Championships in London, England, Fearnley finished sixth in both the Men's 1500 m and 5000 m T54 events.

 At the 2018 Gold Coast Commonwealth Games, Fearnley won the gold medal in the Men's Marathon T54 and silver in the Men's 1500 T54.
 He was given the honour of the flag bearer at the closing ceremony.

 Fearnley was coached by Andrew Dawes at the New South Wales Institute of Sport.

 In 2020 Fearnley continued his media career, joining the Australian Broadcasting Corporation to host a long form television interview program Kurt Fearnley's One Plus One.

 Media career

-After his retirement, Fearnley has become involved in several media projects including:
+After his retirement, Fearnley has been involved in media projects including: